CodeCoreYVR/webdev_term_2_feb_2023/rails/labs/amazon/NOTES.md

   2. create action:
     a. with valid parameters: created a user in the DB, redirects to home page and signs the user in
     b. with invalid parameters: renders the new template and doesn't create a user in the database

+### [Lab] Amazon: Review Likes

+Implement the ability to like and un-like reviews.
+  1. Add a count for the likes on each review next to the review's "like" link.
+  2. A user should not be able to like his reviews.
+  3. A user should only be able to like reviews if they're logged in.